 In India there is a saying that the first 40 days of life will impact the next 40 years of life.
 Creating a supportive, healing environment for new mothers and allowing the baby to have the best possible opportunity for successful breastfeeding and bonding will set up the entire family for physical and emotional health for years to come.

 It is my hope that all parents can have this kind of nurturing environment with their babies.
 Arranging postpartum care may require a financial investment, but it as an investment in your health, your child’s wellbeing, and indeed the health and wellbeing of your entire family.
-Forty days of rest and care in the midst of busy and stressful lives may seem challenging.
+Allowing forty days of rest and care in the midst of busy and stressful lives can seem challenging.
 Some moms need to return to work or have other children to care for.
 Regardless of the circumstances, I encourage parents to ask for and be willing to receive the help needed for effective healing and bonding.
 These first weeks are a precious and fleeting time like none other.
 It is one of the most momentous and vulnerable times in the life of anyone who brings a child into this world, and a sensitive and irreplaceable period of bonding with a new baby.

 To arrange for postpartum care, please contact me to discuss options.
 It would be my honor to provide the care you need and very much deserve!